-The eGambling Regulations, 2009 set out the form for applying for any of these licences or certificates, as well as the manner in which the Commission and inspectors shall investigate and assess an application; the matters that will be considered by the Commission in making a determination; and the manner in which the outcome will be notified to the applicant.
+The eGambling Regulations, 2009, set out the form for applying for any of these licences or certificates, as well as the manner in which the Commission shall investigate and assess an application; the matters that will be considered by the Commission in making a determination; and the manner in which the outcome will be notified to the applicant.

 Please select from the appropriate submenu on the left of this page for further information regarding licences and certificates.

 The Commission regularly outsources compliance testing of licensees’ eGambling equipment to approved testing laboratories worldwide.
 Organisations that wish to be considered by the Commission for this testing work should submit the following details in the first instance:

 1) A signed statement of ownership, detailing all entities with an interest in the organisation

 2) A signed statement disclosing any past, current or pending litigation

 3) A copy of the organisation’s most recent audited accounts/annual report

 4) A description of work performed by the testing house in the past and major clients